acmucsd/mern-template/README.md

 # 💻 MERN stack template

 Template for building projects with the MERN (MongoDB, Express, React, Node.js) stack.
-This template was generated using `create-react-app` and `express-generator` for the client and server, respectively.
+This template was generated using `create-next-app` and `express-generator` for the client and server, respectively.

 ## Prerequisites